jansoren/react-webpack-tutorial/README.md

 1. Run command `webpack`
 1. Open `/myapp/dist/index.html`

-If you find the tutorial helpful, and maybe learned something new, please give it a star.
+If you find the tutorial helpful, and maybe learned something new, please give it a star [here](https://github.com/jansoren/react-webpack-tutorial).
 If you have improvement suggestions please create an issue or a pull request.
 Enjoy :-)

 ## Tutorial prerequisites